 1. Brevity is Key

-"YC likes clear, concise communication," Gillian said.
-“They want to see that founders have a really good grasp on what they're doing, and the best way you can demonstrate that is by saying what you need to say in as few words as possible."
+"YC likes clear, concise communication," Gillian says.
+"They want to see that founders have a really good grasp on what they're doing, and the best way you can demonstrate that is by saying what you need to say in as few words as possible."

 According to Brian, your response on your YC application or during an in-person interview should "really get right to the point" within the first couple of sentences.
-"If they are three sentences in and still don't understand what you're doing, they're going to move on to the next application," he explained.
-“You should also avoid using generic phrases like, 'We are a technology company that improves the world' — I have no idea what that means."
+"If they are three sentences in and still don't understand what you're doing, they're going to move on to the next application," he explains.
+"You should also avoid using generic phrases like, 'We are a technology company that improves the world' — I have no idea what that means."

 Since hundreds of founders are likely submitting applications for any given YC batch, there's only a limited amount of time for you to make an impression.
-"If they don't get what you do, it's going to be very difficult," Tarek said.
-“You really need to put yourself in the position of someone who's truly going to give just four seconds to your first few sentences and probably gloss over them."
+"If they don't get what you do, it's going to be very difficult," Tarek says.
+"You need to put yourself in the position of someone who's truly going to give just four seconds to your first few sentences and probably glosses over them."

 2. Embrace the Ugly Truth

 It's easy to feel like no one will want to invest their time, money, and effort into a business that isn't gaining traction or doing well.
 But let's face the facts: you're not where you want to be and need YC's help.
 You know that and as it turns out, so does everyone else at YC.

-For instance, if you're asked to explain how long you've been working on your company, don't try to overexplain by saying that you've had a business idea for the past three years, worked on it part time for two years, and then started working on it full time for the last two months.
+For instance, if you're asked to explain how long you've been working on your company, don't try to over-explain by saying that you've had a business idea for the past three years, worked on it part-time for two years and then started working on it full time for the last two months.

-"Be confident and straightforward," Gillian said.
-“When you try to spin it or add a bunch of frills to an answer, it's just a little bit more obvious to the person reading the application that you don't think that it's a very good answer.
+"Be confident and straightforward," Gillian says.
+"When you try to spin it or add a bunch of frills to an answer, it's just a little bit more obvious to the person reading the application that you don't think it's a very good answer.
 You're trying to say what they want to hear, which you don't need to do."

 3. Talk About Your Competitors

 That's exactly what happened when Brian and his fellow co-founders made it to the interview round with YC partners.
-"They called us out for it in the interview," he recalled.
-“We then gave an answer that was kind of like this, ‘We can live in the same space as our competitor, and that's totally fine.
-The market is big enough to handle both of us, and maybe at some point we'll eat up their market share.'"
+"They called us out for it in the interview," he recalls.
+"We then answered, 'We can live in the same space as our competitor, and that's fine.
+The market is big enough to handle both of us, and maybe at some point, we'll eat up their market share.'"

 Looking back on it now, Brian believes that response helped his team get into YC.
-"It's easy to get scared about that because they seem so big but what you have on your side is speed and mobility, which is, arguably, sometimes even more powerful," Brian said.
-“If you have a unique perspective about the market and your competitor, that's really powerful.
-So, for example, it's like, 'They're doing X, but we believe that the market actually needs Y, so we're just different.'"
+"It's easy to get scared about that because they seem so big, but what you have on your side is speed and mobility, which is, arguably, sometimes even more powerful," Brian says.
+"If you have a unique perspective about the market and your competitor, that's powerful.
+So, for example, it's like, 'They're doing X, but we believe that the market needs Y, so we're just different.'"

 4. Know What Your X Factor Is

 Whether you realize it or not, your team likely has some sort of unfair advantage — or advantages — over every other team.
 The challenge is to figure out what makes you — and your startup — uniquely qualified for YC.
-Once you've done that, focus on no more than two of those qualifications and drive the message home when you're writing an application, recording an application video, or even preparing for an in-person interview.
+Once you've done that, focus on no more than two qualifications and drive the message home when you're writing an application, recording an application video, or even preparing for an in-person interview.

 As risky as it may sound, don't be afraid to "think differently than what the market is doing today," Brian says.
-"I think that's probably one of the strongest unfair advantages you can have," he explained.
-“If you think there's a competitor out there, they're not going to be able to change on a dime.
+"I think that's probably one of the strongest unfair advantages you can have," he explains.
+"If you think there's a competitor out there, they're not going to be able to change on a dime.
 They've mobilized their troops to go in a certain direction, and if you're going in a completely different direction that you think is better for the market, then that's a huge, huge advantage."

 Although you seem to need some superpower or star power to stand out, what makes your company and team unique may be simple.
 In Kalshi's case, for instance, Tarek and his fellow co-founders believed they cared more than anyone else in their industry and were willing to go the extra mile to make their business work.
-"It could be a simple answer, but explain why as well," Tarek said.
-"It doesn't need to be a superpower; there really are no superpowers.
+"It could be a simple answer, but explain why as well," Tarek says.
+"It doesn't need to be a superpower; there are no superpowers.
 We're all pretty normal human beings, so it could just be something very simple."

 5. Lean Into Mischievousness

 While a lot of attention is paid to the companies that came out of YC, it's worth pointing out that not all of them were conceived by founders before their batches started.
 For example, the founders of Segment (acquired by Twilio), Retool, and Brex had completely different startup ideas when they arrived at YC.
-With help of YC partners, these founders eventually pivoted during their batch and started the companies that we know today.
+However, with the help of YC partners, these founders eventually pivoted during their batch and started the companies we know today.
 "They came in with completely different ideas, but YC wasn't betting on their idea — they were betting on the founders to get to the right idea," Brian says.

 With this in mind, taking advantage of opportunities that let YC partners see who you are as a person is essential.
-"Being a little mischievous — maybe knowing where the line is and getting close but not crossing it — and those kinds of things can highlight you as a person and some attributes they may be looking for, so go big and bold on it," Brian said.
+"Being a little mischievous — maybe knowing where the line is and getting close but not crossing it — and those kinds of things can highlight you as a person and some attributes they may be looking for, so go big and bold on it," Brian says.

 For example, The Muse Co-Founder and CEO Kathryn Minshew has spoken about her interesting response to this question on YC's application: "Please tell us about the time you most successfully hacked some (non-computer) system to your advantage?"
 In The Muse's YC W12 application, Minshew explained how she only paid for a hotel room once during a 77-day trip around the world and somehow talked her way onto a plane that departed 12 minutes after she arrived at the airport.

 6. Get a Recommendation From Someone You Know

-Getting a recommendation from someone in the YC community can go a long way when you’re applying for a slot in a batch.
+Getting a recommendation from someone in the YC community can go a long way when applying for a batch slot.
 Although a recommendation isn't required or necessary to apply to YC, having one on your application is always a good idea.
 The caveat is that you should know someone well before asking them for a recommendation.
 Randomly asking for a recommendation from anyone affiliated with YC or founders from previous batches isn't going to get you very far.

-7. If You Get Rejected, Just Keep Applying
+7. If You Get Rejected, Keep Applying

 Not getting accepted into YC can be hard to swallow, but it doesn't mean you should give up hope.
 After all, there are two opportunities every year to apply for a slot in YC's summer and winter batches, and a fair share of founders who got in were rejected several times before they were ultimately accepted.

 Applying multiple times can testify to your perseverance, determination, and passion.
-"I don't think there are any rules around when and how to apply, and there's no internal rules at YC," Tarek said.
-“They would love to see your application four or five times any time in the year."
+"I don't think there are any rules around when and how to apply, and there's no internal rules at YC," Tarek says.
+"They would love to see your application four or five times any year."

 Brian, for instance, applied to YC six times before finally getting accepted on his seventh try.
-"It took me seven times to get in, so it's proof that you can do it," Brian said.
+"It took me seven times to get in, so it's proof that you can do it," Brian says.

 8. Avoid Cliche Comparisons